anthonyec/powerlet/README.md

 ## Testing

 Sorry, there aren't any.
 I wrote this in a couple of nights and during a long haul flight.

+## Releasing

+This is more notes for myself so I don't forget this manual process.

+- Squash and merge PR branch
+- Pull master locally
+- Run NPM version major/minor/patch
+- Update version in manifest to the same one from package.json
+- Commit ammend
+- Push!
+- Draft release with new tag